Crab Brulee Recipe: The Ultimate Savory and Sweet Dish

 Step 3: Assemble and Bake

 Divide the custard mixture evenly among ramekins, filling them about three-quarters full.
 Place the ramekins in the prepared water bath and carefully transfer the baking pan to the oven.
-Bake for 30–35 minutes, or until the custard is set but still slightly jiggly in the center.
-Remove the ramekins from the water bath and let them cool to room temperature.
+Bake for 30–35 minutes, until the custard is set but still slightly wobbly in the center.
+Remove the ramekins from the water bath and allow them to cool to room temperature.

 Step 4: Caramelize the Sugar